Welcome back, I’m glad you’re here.

 I’ve embraced the idea that my hobbies are uncommon for a young adult, but that took some getting used to.

 The response from my peers when I talk about turning in early to work on a quilt, or skipping a night out because I haven’t had time to crochet in a few weeks baffles those around me and this made me doubt my hobby at first.

-Quickly I decided, though, that I loved this art and that’s all there was to it.
+Though, quickly I decided that I loved this art and that’s all there was to it.
 My yarn and I have been happy ever since!

 5. Explore yarn online

-This one I just figured out recently.
-Not only are there some amazing hand-dyed, beautiful yarns for sale all over the internet (definitely start on Etsy and support local business!) but even the big yarn companies (Lion Brand, Bernat, and Red Heart) make kinds of yarn or colorways that I’ve never seen before in person – but are sold online.
+I just figured out this one recently.
+Not only are there some amazing hand-dyed, beautiful yarns for sale all over the internet (definitely start on Etsy and support local business! – like my hand dyed biz HERE) but even the big yarn companies (Lion Brand, Bernat, and Red Heart) make kinds of yarn or colorways that I’ve never seen before in person – but are only sold online.

 For the longest time, I thought whatever was at my local retailer was all that those brands made.
 This is not so – not even close!

-Just after a quick search on Amazon, I found so many new and interesting yarns by brands I’d had success with.
+Just after a quick search on Amazon (shop my favorite things HERE!), I found so many new and interesting yarns by brands I’d had success with.
 I still haven’t even scratched the surface of trying all that I’d like to, but oh how I wish I’d skipped some of the box stores and ordered online from the beginning!

 The variety!
 The colors!
 The excitement!